akvo/akvo-product-design/services/NotificationService/15-NotificationService/FunctionalDesign/NotificationService.md

 3. If the user have enabled email notifications we should also send an email
 </pre>

-Users should be able to configure how they want emails, html, text, directly or in montly summaries.
+Users should be able to configure how they want emails, html, text, directly or in monthly summaries.
 We shall make it possible for services to ask for a users notifications.

 We should try and keep the events/messages generic, but services can emit different kinds of events to the notifications system.
 Examples of such events are events that should trigger email verification workflows (e.i. new users/password reset).

 This is the first component in the new service oriented platform and we will have to introduce some ground work that in future services will already be established practice.
 An example of that is communication between services.

 ## Marketing description
-A notification service will enable a Akvo user to get a tailored notification stream tailored.
+A notification service will enable a Akvo user to get a tailored notification stream.

 ## Initial features
 - (with the help of an admin *user* it should be possible to create services)?